qwx9/strangepg/README.md

 ## <a name="installation"></a>Installation

-Currently only Linux and Plan9front are supported.
+Currently only Linux, OpenBSD and Plan9front are supported (x86, amd64)..
+Other BSDs might work as well, but it's untested.
 A macOS port will arrive as soon as someone kindly sacrifices their laptop for a while.
+A native Windows port is also planned.

 Installation can be done from source or via [bioconda](https://bioconda.github.io/).